yegor256/blog/_posts/2014/may/2014-05-14-object-oriented-github-java-sdk.md

 GitHub gives access to almost all of its features through RESTful JSON API.

-There are [a few](https://developer.github.com/libraries/) Java SDKs that wrap and expose the API.
+There are [a few](https://developer.github.com/libraries/) Java SDK-s that wrap and expose the API.
 I tried to use them, but faced a number of issues:

  * They are not really object-oriented (even though one of them has a description that says it is)